Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 With this, you may also start a review on your own submission, which is profound yet completely unnecessary.

 Reviewers will use this tool to add comments and make suggestions during the review process.
-We expect everyone in the community to be fair and polite when reviewing modules.
+We expect everyone in the community to be fair and polite, if not friendly, when reviewing modules.
 Modules do not need to be perfect, and we expect many submissions to be revised or expanded later by the original authors or other new contributors.
 If you are in a dispute with a reviewer or think that a reviewer has been unfair, don't hesitate to contact our [core team](https://archaeology-abm.github.io/NASSA-hub/about-us.html).

+NASSA maintainers will reserve the right to edit files in the Pull Request to fix minor issues or typos, improve metadata format and detail, and even refactor code.
+No change to the core functionality of the module will be made by reviewers or maintainers without the explicit consent of the original authors; if so, the person involved should be included as contributor with role "Contributor".

 As the submission author (who created the Pull Request), you should read and reply when necessary while also deciding if there are any suggested changes.
 For more information, see the [GitHub documentation]([#reviewing-a-module](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request)).

 Notice that every change made during the review process triggers the automatic check or validation.
 You need to address any new errors before merging.

-Alternatively, if there are many challenging or structural problems, you should cancel the Pull Request and prepare a new, revised one.
+If there are many challenging or structural problems, like having typos in folders or file names, you can cancel the Pull Request and prepare a new, revised one.
 To do this, click on "Close Pull Request" at the bottom of your Pull Request page.
 After the Pull Request is closed, you may make more drastic changes and repeat the steps for creating a new submission (Pull Request).

 A satisfied reviewer will leave an approval that will be part of your Pull Request history.